alwaysdata/documentation/content/e-mails/set-up-spf-dkim-dmarc/index.en.md

 |exp=some.example.com|To get the reason for the failure results|
 |redirect=some.example.com|To link to a rule record in another domain|

+{{% notice warning %}}
+This technology may have an impact on e-mail redirects as the sender server is not necessarily the e-mail server belonging to the original e-mail sender.
+{{% /notice %}}

+#### At alwaysdata

-An SPF record is created by default and can be found in the **DNS records** tab for the domain:
+A SPF record is created by default and can be found in the **DNS records** tab for the domain:

 {{< fig "images/spf-record.png" "SPF record" >}}

-- `include:_spf.alwaysdata.com` explicitly allows our servers to send e-mails,
+- `include:_spf.alwaysdata.com` **explicitly allows our servers** to send e-mails,
 - `?all` sends a neutral result for the other sender servers.

-{{% notice warning %}}
-This technology may have an impact on e-mail redirects: as the sender server is not necessarily the e-mail server belonging to the original e-mail sender.
-{{% /notice %}}
+ If the domain doesn’t use alwaysdata’s DNS servers, you must then, in the DNS service provider, add `include:_spf.alwaysdata.com` to the SPF registration.

 ### Links